About

 The national base beneficiary premium may increase each year, so your penalty amount may also increase each year.

-Deductible phase: For most stand-alone Medicare Prescription Drug Plans and Medicare Advantage Prescription Drug plans, you’ll pay 100% for medication costs until you reach the yearly deductible amount (if your plan has one).
-The standard deductible for 2022 is $480.
+Deductible phase: For stand-alone Medicare Prescription Drug Plans and Medicare Advantage Prescription Drug plans, you’ll pay 100% for medication costs until you reach the yearly deductible (if your plan has one).
+The standard deductible for 2024 is $545 and plans are not allowed to set their deductible higher than that amount.

-Initial coverage phase: After you’ve reached the deductible, you’ll enter the initial coverage phase, where you will pay the plan’s cost share for covered medications.
-For example, if your plan benefit includes a 25% coinsurance in this phase and you’re taking a medication that costs $400 a month, your out-of-pocket-cost would be approximately $100 a month.
+Initial Coverage Phase: After you’ve reached the deductible, you’ll enter the initial coverage phase, where you will pay the plan’s cost share for covered medications.
+For example, if your plan has a $0 copay for Tier 1 drugs in this phase and you’re taking a medication that is Tier 1, your out-of-pocket-cost for that drug would be $0 a month.

 Read more about the donut hole and whether or not it will affect you.